 (2) The Minister shall as soon as is practicable after the commencement of this Act cause notice of the commencement to be published in the Gazette.

-3. Incorporation
+3. Act to be read with another Act

-This Act is incorporated, and shall be read as one, with the Petroleum (Submerged Lands) Act 1982 (in this Act called “the principal Act”).
+This Act is incorporated, and shall be read as one, with the Petroleum (Submerged Lands) Act 1982 (in this Act called the principal Act).

-4. Imposition of registration fees
+4. Registration fees, imposition of etc.

-(1) In this section, “title” means a permit, lease, licence, infrastructure licence, pipeline licence or access authority.
+(1) In this section, title means a permit, lease, licence, infrastructure licence, pipeline licence or access authority.

 (2) Subject to this section, there is payable to the Minister in respect of an entry in the register of a memorandum of the transfer of a title under section 78 of the Petroleum (Submerged Lands) Act 1982 a fee at the rate of 1.5% of —